© 2024 WFSU Public Media

 INSKEEP: I think you are pointing out what exit polls do show, that people who are a little lower on the income scale, lots of them voted for Donald Trump.
 You are correct about that part.
 But I'm asking about the handful of people at the top, billionaires who have, by the way, business before the government, who will also be running the government.
 Are you concerned at all about that?

 INSKEEP: Not to worry.
 We ask about it a lot of times.
-But Robert F. Kennedy, it is a pleasure to talk with you.
+But, Robert F. Kennedy, it is a pleasure to talk with you.
 Thank you very much for your insights today, and I hope we talk with you again or have an opportunity to as the days go forward.

-KENNEDY: Of course.
+HUANG: You're welcome, Steve.
 Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.